hl7au/au-fhir-core/input/pagecontent/index.md

 - [Conformance](conformance.html): This page describes the set of rules to claim conformance to this guide including the expectations for must support elements in AU Core profiles.
   - [General Requirements](general-requirements.html): This page defines requirements common to all actors and profiles used in this guide including how CapabilityStatements are used to claim conformance.
   - [Must Support](must-support.html): This page defines the expectations for mandatory and must support elements in AU Core Profiles.
-- [Guidance](guidance.html):This set of pages lists the guidance for this guide.
+- [Guidance](guidance.html): This set of pages lists the guidance for this guide.
   - [General Guidance](general-guidance.html)  This page provides guidance on using the profiles defined in this guide.
   - [Comparison with other national and international specifications](comparison.html): This page provides comparison between AU Core profiles and other national, or international implementation guides.
 - [FHIR Artefacts](artifacts.html): These pages provide detailed descriptions and formal definitions for all the FHIR artefacts defined in this guide.